acenturyandabit/polymorph/docs/items/overview.md

 ## Element properties
-You can use any element property you want, but you'll have to share with other operators, and the core.
-Properties reserved by the core include:
+You can use any element property you want, but you'll have to share with other operators, and the polymorph_core.
+Properties reserved by the polymorph_core include:
 - item._rd: Rect data.
 The precence of this property indicates that this item should be treated as a rect during load.
 - item._od: Operator data.
 The precence of this property indicates that this item should be treate as an operator during load.
 To read more about this, see `operators_general/common.md :  ## Storage considerations`.

 Some common properties include:
 - item.to: A map whose keys represent parent-to-child links from the current item to another item.
-The keys are strings which point to core.item[].
+The keys are strings which point to polymorph_core.item[].
 - item.title: The title of the element.
 - item.itemcluster: Used by itemcluster to do its thing.